 To facilitate legitimate copying by ArtCenter faculty, staff and students within the purview of the Copyright Act while carrying out educational, research, creative and scholarly pursuits, ArtCenter is publishing this copyright policy statement.
 This statement presents ArtCenter College of Design's criteria for copying copyrighted materials.

-It is ArtCenter’s policy that all material contained in course readers, must have prior permission from copyright owners.
+It is ArtCenter’s that all material contained in course readers, must have prior permission from copyright owners.

 To create a course reader (more than 50 pages, multiple articles), faculty must submit to the department coordinator collated masters with a bibliography (Reader Worksheet) that contains the following information (if applicable): Author/Editor/Translator of source, ISBN#, Volume, Edition, Publisher and Year, Book/Journal Title, Chapter/Article Name, Author of Article, Starting and Ending pages, and total number of pages.
 Articles will then be sent for copyright approval, photocopied, and bound.
 Obtaining such approval may take time, and faculty should submit the proposed course reader sufficiently in advance of the proposed use.
 Students will be able to purchase the readers in the student store.

 A “derivative work” is a work based upon one or more pre-existing works, such as a translation, musical arrangement, dramatization, fictionalization, motion picture version, sound recording, art reproduction, abridgment, condensation, or any other form in which a work may be recast, transformed, or adapted.
 A work consisting of editorial revisions, annotations, elaborations, or other modifications which, as a whole, represent an original work of authorship, is a “derivative work”.